awyspr/fieldnotes/2026-04-11-awsmp-setup-disco-api-access.md

 * ```ListFulfillmentOptions``` – Grants permission to list fulfillment options for a product.
 * ```SearchListings``` – Grants permission to search for product listings.
 * ```SearchFacets``` – Grants permission to retrieve facet values for filtering listings.

+So its read only.
+Its a subset of the AWS Managed policy for [MarketplaceRead-Only](https://docs.aws.amazon.com/marketplace/latest/buyerguide/buyer-security-iam-awsmanpol.html#security-iam-awsmanpol-awsmarketplaceread-only), but cut down just to the forward facing components, none of the transactional access.

 4. Apply the actual IAM policy to the group, again [from the docs](https://docs.aws.amazon.com/marketplace/latest/APIReference/discovery-api-access-control.html):